Table of Contents

 This feature allows you to move the presentation content from the presentation display up to the main screen.
 You can also split the content on the main screen between conference participants and presentation content.

-By default, auto-sharing is enabled.
-If you want to disable auto-sharing, you can do so by entering the set presentation auto-share disable command.
+In other cases, to disable auto-sharing, enter the set presentation auto-share disable command.
 After auto-sharing is disabled, each time a user plugs in the presentation, the Touch device displays a Presentation Privacy Alert message such as the one shown in Figure 1.
 You then tap the Touch screen to select whether to share the presentation or not.

 Note You must upgrade your system to a minimum of TX release 6.0.5 if your TelePresence Server is running software release 3.1(1.95) or later; otherwise, you might see colored lines or bars on the screen during a conference.
 See CSCui78297 for more information.

 TX release 6.0.4 resolves system issues and enhances the user experience; there are no new features.
-See the “Caveats in the Cisco TelePresence System Release TX 6.0.4“section.
+See the “Caveats in the Cisco TelePresence System Release TX 6.0.4” section for more information.

 This software release enhances the use of TMS as a call scheduling and management platform.
 If your system uses TMS, some new messages appear on your Touch 12 device.
 For example, if you are the video conference master (VC master) of your meeting, a prompt appears a few minutes before your meeting ends that gives you the option to extend your meeting.
 See Figure 2 for an example of this prompt.